3 Oct 2021

-Having the fresh perspective and entrepreneurial spirit within these traditional sectors is just what the business landscape in the UK needs, but without the financial means, it can prove more difficult to get a business off the ground.
+Having a fresh perspective and entrepreneurial spirit within these traditional sectors is just what the business landscape in the UK needs.
+Still, it can prove more challenging to get a business off the ground without financial means.

-When it comes to funding businesses, a huge 88% of all Black-owned startups surveyed said they had self-funded their business idea without a business loan or even help from family and friends which is a huge amount of people raising their own capital.
+A staggering 88% of all Black-owned startups surveyed said they had self-funded their business idea without a business loan or help from family and friends when funding their businesses.

-One of the biggest stumbling blocks for businesses in the UK is a lack of access to financial support, with stats from the report stating Black-owned businesses are 4x less likely to apply for funding such as overdrafts, loans or business credit cards to help fund their business initially.
+One of the biggest stumbling blocks for businesses in the UK is a lack of financial support.
+The report states Black-owned companies are 4x less likely to apply for funding such as overdrafts, loans or business credit cards to help fund their business initially.